-If you’re a serious rider, learning to do basic maintenance on your bike is a no-brainer.
+If you’re a serious rider, learning to do basic maintenance on your bike is must.
 I actually got my start in the bike industry when I started becoming serious about my riding and with that early learning curve, my bike (only had one back then) took a serious beating.
 Loose spokes, bent derailleur hangers, sticky (or frozen with mud in the NW) derailleur cables— all basic maintenance on a bike that have to be addressed on a regular basis.
 And unless you happen to work in a bike shop, you’re going to want to have a repair stand at home.
-You can certainly flip your bike upside down, but for me that is a last resort.
-If you are serious about your riding, you most likely are serious about taking care of your equipment as well.
+You can certainly flip your bike upside down, but if you are serious about your riding, you should get serious about taking care of your equipment.
 If you are in the market for a repair stand, I would recommend looking at the Pro Elite repair stand from Feedback Sports.

 Having a repair stand makes the experience of working on your bike at home significantly better.
 Short of buying a shop quality stand, and installing it and a permanent work station in a garage, this stand cranks that experience up to 11.